 Of all mortgage renewals and refinancing in Canada in 2020, 90.4% of them were at the same lender.
 Renewing at the same lender is quick and easy, and it may not require additional documentation depending on the lender.
 96.7% of same lender renewals were approved in 2020, compared to only 61.3% of mortgages for new home purchases.

 While you can change the mortgage interest rate, payment frequency, and term length when negotiating your renewal, your mortgage principal balance will remain the same.
-You can pay off 0 to 20% of your mortgage before renewal depending on your current mortgage contract.
+At the time of renewal, you may pay off as much of the principal balance as you wish.

-Open mortgages allow you to prepay before the end of the term without incurring prepayment charges, however they come with higher mortgage interest rates.
-Closed mortgages offer a lower interest rate, but it can come with prepayment charges depending on the amount.
-Some lenders offer prepayment privileges that will allow you to pay up to a certain amount of the principal, with that amount directly paying down the principal.
-Prepayments may be limited to a single lump-sum payment per year at some lenders.
+Open mortgages allow you to prepay before the end of the term without incurring prepayment charges; however, they come with higher mortgage interest rates.
+Closed mortgages offer a lower interest rate, but they can come with prepayment charges depending on the amount of prepayment.
+Some lenders offer prepayment privileges that will allow you to pay up to a certain portion of the principal, with that amount directly paying down the principal.
+Some lenders may limit prepayments to a single lump-sum payment per year.
 If your mortgage lender is federally regulated, payment privileges must be clearly displayed in your mortgage agreement contract.

 Annual prepayment limits do not roll over.
 If you do not use your limit in one year, you cannot apply it to the next year.
 Mortgage prepayment allowances depend on your lender.
 RBC, TD, CIBC, and BMO all allow principal prepayments of any amount at the time of renewal without prepayment penalties.